zalando/grafter/README.md

 #### Remove dependency on global config

-You may be wonder why a `HttpServer` statically depends on the `ApplicationConfig` here:
+You may be wondering why a `HttpServer` statically depends on the `ApplicationConfig` here:

 ```scala
 object HttpServer {